ElcioLS/ElcioLS/README.md

 GitHub: ElcioLS

-    🔭  I’m currently working on my own projects!
+    🗿  I've been preparing to use Flutter, it's been over 2 years now 🔭  I’m currently working on my own projects!
     🌱  I’m currently learning Flutter ❤️
-    🗿  I am one of the early adopters of Flutter, it has been more than 2 years

 Connect With Me